 The Parish's professional choir, the Schola Cantorum, sings every Sunday of the year at the 12 NOON Solemn Mass at St. Vincent Ferrer as well as for numerous weekday feasts.
-The current Music List, Music as Holy Preaching, contains a list of this season's choral repertoire as well as information about the St. Cecilia Guild, our Friends of Music program that financially supports music in the Parish.
+The current Music List, Music as Holy Preaching, contains a list of this season's choral repertoire.